netobserv/documents/cncf/CNCF project - GTR.md

 7. Secure defaults protect against pervasive vulnerability exploits.
 Containers run as non-root; Release pipeline includes vulnerability scans.
 8. Security limitations of a system are explainable While security limitations are not hidden, they may not be very visible.
-This is something to add to the roadmap.
+This is something added [to the roadmap](./roadmap.md).

 TBC